BallAerospace/COSMOS/_docs/gemtargets.md

 gem build cosmos-xxxxxx.gemspec
 {% endhighlight %}

+To publish your gem for other COSMOS users consider putting the source on [Github](https://www.github.com) and publishing your gem to [Rubygems](http://guides.rubygems.org/publishing/).

 ## Creating Gem Based Tools

 Creating a gem based tool is very similar to creating a gem based target.
 However, generally it will need to be done outside of your COSMOS project folder otherwise careful crafting in the "files" section of the gemspec file is required.